Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Results

+The \pomk{} $g$ provides an examples where Theorem \ref{thmcyc1} holds.
+See Subsection \ref{CHC}.
 Note that similar statements hold in the $p$-periodic case.
-In this case, $f^p$ is 1-periodic on point processes $\{(\Phi,\cfpn)\}_{n=0}^{p-1}$, and hence there exists at most $p$ \pomk{} probabilities.
+In this case, $f^p$ is 1-periodic on the point processes $\{(\Phi,\cfpn)\}_{n=0}^{p-1}$, and hence there exists at most $p$ \pomk{}-probabilities.
 Details on this fact are omitted.

-The next theorem shows that when evaporation takes place, under the same existence conditions and properties as those of Theorem \ref{thmcyc1}, the $g$ probability is of a quite different nature compared to what is given in (\ref{tleq1}).